 Morocco is currently experiencing a tourism boom like never before.
 The days when only travellers would venture here are long gone.
 Today you will mostly see Europeans on their weekend break or annual holiday due to some incredibly affordable low-cost airline flights.

 You could easily spend two weeks seeing all the main attractions.
 For us, the blue city of Chefchaouen especially early morning or sunset was the most magical.
 Add this one to your Africa Bucket list.

 Fez also deserves a mention, we loved getting lost in the alleyways looking for the tanneries and foodie gems.
-We highly recommend Intrepid Travel for fantastic small group tours in Morocco.
+We highly recommend G Adventures for fantastic small group tours in Morocco.

 Namibia ticks a few boxes to be on a bucket list for Africa.
 Great wildlife in Etosha National Park, Sandboarding in the desert and hiking in the Fish River Canyon.

 Swakopmund might come as unexpected surprise – with its German architecture (Nambia is a former German colony) and cafes resembling those in Germany, it is the perfect place for a coffee and cake.